 An AI system is a machine-based system designed to operate with varying levels of autonomy that may exhibit adaptiveness after deployment.
 It infers from its inputs how to generate outputs — predictions, content, recommendations, or decisions — that can influence physical or virtual environments.

-Article 3(1) of the EU AI Act provides this deliberately broad definition to future-proof the legislation.
+Article 3(1) of the EU AI Act provides this deliberately broad definition to keep the law workable as technology changes.
 Machine learning models, neural networks, LLMs, computer vision systems, and recommendation engines all fall within scope.
 Traditional rule-based software with fixed logic generally does not.

 Not sure if your system qualifies?
-Run the Compliance Checker or read the complete compliance guide.
+Run the Readiness Checker or read the complete compliance guide.

 A provider is any person or organisation that develops an AI system or GPAI model, or has one developed on its behalf, and places it on the market or puts it into service under its own name or trademark.